Financial Aid Overview

 |What is a consortium agreement? |

 In certain cases, the school you are receiving aid from may agree to fund units being taken at another school if the units at the other school are needed to complete your educational goal.
 This agreement between schools is called a Consortium Agreement.
-Visit our FORMS page if you are taking at least six units at Shasta College and attending another college.
+Visit our Consortium Agreement webpage, listed under the FORMS Menu tab, if you are taking at least six units at Shasta College and attending another college.
 If you are taking less than six units and units at another college, please contact the other school your are attending for their policy on consortium agreements.